ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Introduction

-Some theoretical properties of the NPP have been extensively studied.
-For example, \cite{Carvalho_Ibrahim_2021} show that the NPP is always proper when the initial prior is proper, and that, viewed as a function of the discounting parameter, the normalizing constant is a smooth and strictly convex function. \cite{pawel_2023} derive the marginal posterior distribution of $a_0$ when a beta prior is used for $a_0$ for \emph{i.i.d.} normal and binomial models, and show that, for these models, the marginal posterior for $a_0$ does not converge to a point mass at one when the sample size becomes arbitrarily large. \cite{shen_2023} extend these results by providing a formal analysis of the asymptotic behavior of the marginal posterior for $a_0$ for generalized linear models (GLMs).
+The power prior \citep{chen_2000} is a popular class of informative priors that allow the incorporation of historical data through a discounted likelihood.
+It is constructed by raising the historical data likelihood to a power $a_0$, where $0 \le a_0 \le 1$.
+The discounting parameter $a_0$ can be fixed or modeled as random.
+When it is modeled as random and estimated jointly with other parameters of interest (denoted by $\theta$), the normalized power prior (NPP) \citep{duan_2006} is recommended as normalization is critical to enabling the prior to factor into a conditional distribution of $\theta$ given $a_0$ and a marginal distribution of $a_0$ \citep{neuens_2009}.
+Theoretical properties of the NPP have been extensively studied in the works of \cite{Carvalho_Ibrahim_2021}, \cite{YE202229}, \cite{shen_2023}, \cite{pawel_2023} and \cite{Han_Ye_Wang_2022}.
+For example, \cite{Carvalho_Ibrahim_2021} show that the NPP is always proper when the initial prior is proper, and that, viewed as a function of the discounting parameter, the normalizing constant is a smooth and strictly convex function. \cite{YE202229} prove that if the prior on $a_0$ is non-decreasing and if the difference between the sufficient statistics of the historical and current data is negligible from a practical standpoint, the marginal posterior mode of $a_0$ is close to one. \cite{shen_2023} provide a formal analysis of the asymptotic behavior of the marginal posterior for $a_0$ for generalized linear models (GLMs).
 They show that the marginal posterior for the discounting parameter converges to a point mass at zero if there is any discrepancy between the historical and current data.
-They also show that the marginal posterior for $a_0$ does not converge to a point mass at one when the datasets are fully compatible, and yet, for an i.i.d. normal model and finite sample size, the marginal posterior for $a_0$ always has most mass around one when the datasets are fully compatible. \cite{YE202229} prove that if the prior on $a_0$ is non-decreasing and if the difference between the sufficient statistics of the historical and current data is negligible from a practical standpoint, the marginal posterior mode of $a_0$ is close to one. \cite{Han_Ye_Wang_2022} point out that the normalizing constant might be infinite with improper initial priors on $\theta$ for $a_0$ values close to zero, in which case the admissible set of the discounting parameter excludes values close to zero.
+They also show that the marginal posterior for $a_0$ does not converge to a point mass at one when the datasets are fully compatible, and yet, for an i.i.d. normal model and finite sample size, the marginal posterior for $a_0$ always has most mass around one when the datasets are fully compatible.